 Activity

 The morning meeting continues with activity time.
-Activities are typically short, energetic exercises that get kids moving their bodies and playing as a group.
-The activities bring everyone together to play games, move, act, dance, work together, and have fun!
+Activities are typically short, energetic exercises that get kids moving and playing as a group.
+They bring everyone together to play team-building games, move, act, dance, work together, and have fun!

 Ideas for Morning Meeting Activities: